NPS Calculator

 Retirement Corpus (Age 60)

-The National Pension System (NPS) is India's modern answer to retirement security.
+The National Pension System (NPS) is India's most powerful tool for retirement planning.
 Regulated by the PFRDA, it moves away from the old 'defined benefit' pension model to a 'defined contribution' model.
 It allows you to build a market-linked retirement corpus that beats inflation over the long term.

 💰 The ₹50,000 Tax Secret